RomansWorks/self-driving-car-sim/README.md

+# NOTE

+This is a private fork of the original repository of the [Self Driving Car Simulator](https://github.com/udacity/self-driving-car-sim/)

+The fork has been reimported with Unity 2021.2.10 after applying the fixes at https://github.com/udacity/self-driving-car-sim/pull/134.

+No warranty, but have fun :)

 ## Welcome to Udacity's Self-Driving Car Simulator

 This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
 See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).